MarcToussaint/robotics-course/docs/source/simlab5.rst

   goal description.
 Only describe the behavior we can eventually see on the robot, as detailed as possible.
 * **Workplan** ("how", about 1 page): Describe how the goal can be achieved.
 The workplan should be organized in small work packages (or steps).
 In particular the first steps should be very clear and realistic.
-In each step, describe what you intend to achieve, and what methods you plan to use to achieve the sub-goal.
+In each step, describe what you intend to achieve, e.g. demonstration of a simplified behavior, and what methods you plan to use to achieve the sub-goal.
 For each step, try to estimate the work effort in terms of time.
 If you work in a team, mention if you split up work packages.

-On June 3 and 4 we will let you briefly talk through these documents in the sessions.

 Presentation Details
 ====================

-To allow you better planning for the final presentation at the end of the course, here some details:
+Here are for the final presentation:

 * Each presentation is max 25 minutes in total.
 * Each presentation includes two parts: